joshua-v-jones/PlaygroundSessions-php-exercise/README.md

 Completed Tasks:

+2-15-2021:

+-Moved uncompleted changes to new branch BrokenComposerBuild to maintain a clean application version.
+-Ran "php composer.phar update" and discovered some issues in missing packages for CURL and phpunit.
+-Installed missing packages and reran the composer.phar update with no issues.
+-Composer was never the issue.
+Restarted work on the changes with a Fresh master branch build solved the issue.
+-Moved new work to another new branch called "WorkingComposerBuild" -Continued work on the problem and created 2 new models (to represent the new data structure), a repository (to perform DB calls), and a viewmodel (to harness the new models, and repository to provide the data to the view, in this case a rest endpoint in JSON format).
+-Finshed logic to decouple the database from the desired Data Structure.
+Functional but unfortunately not efficent and required a limiter on the query.
+Considering a migration to get lessons by user_id.

+2-09-2021:
 - Setup a Linux Mint VM from scratch using vmware.
 - Created a GIT REPO for the project at https://github.com/joshua-v-jones/PlaygroundSessions-php-exercise.
 - Setup the development environment for the project using the ansible instructions.